there4/there4.github.com/source/_posts/2012-09-27-php-pake-to-build-a-readme-file.markdown

 file without having to use templates for the file content.

 This is a small [Pake](https://github.com/indeyets/pake/wiki) command to build the README.
-It trims out everything in from the Help heading to the following heading, and places the output of the command in it's place.
+It trims out everything from the Help heading to the following heading, and places the output of the command in it's place.
 It's hackish, but it keeps the readme up to date.